 However, there may be incentives for BUC members, or current limited access members to frustrate the formation of an additional cooperative.
 As noted in Section 2.3.8.5, owners of multiple vessels/QS permits can assign those permits to both the limited access and a cooperative fishery.
 One participant has been a member of BUC and the limited access fishery in 2008, 2009, and 2010.
 Presumably, that member continues to operate in this manner because the vessel assigned to the limited access fishery can benefit from fishing competitively in the limited access fishery and derive a greater value than would likely result from being assigned to a cooperative.
 If that is the case, that member would be likely to discourage the BUC cooperative from accepting members from the limited access fishery.
-Similarly, other participants in the limited access fishery with relatively small QS holdings may prefer to compete in the limited access fishery, and would discourage cooperative formation, if the cooperative option is likely to yield less value than competitive fishing.
+Similarly, other participants in the limited access fishery, and would discourage cooperative formation, if the cooperative option is likely to yield less value than competitive fishing.

 Several industry participants have raised concerns that joint and several liability could pose substantial risks to cooperative members if a member had to be accepted who had a poor enforcement record.
 Currently, the AFA and Central GOA Rockfish Program address this issue by clearly establishing the roles and responsibilities of the various parties and the managerial authority of the cooperative managers to address inseason management concerns.
 For example, under the AFA intercooperative contract, the cooperative manager has the ability to enforce certain provisions on vessel operators to ensure that they comply with salmon bycatch agreements.
 Central GOA Rockfish managers can order vessels to cease fishing if they exceed the allocations or halibut PSC rates that have been specified in the cooperative arrangements that all members sign.
 In both of these programs, these risks have been addressed by specifying these terms and conditions in civil contracts before fishing.

 Cooperative managers in the AFA and Central GOA Rockfish Program have not indicated that indemnification clauses have been exercised or that cooperative managers have needed to take actions that have resulted in limitations on vessel operations.
 This experience suggests that vessel operators have strong incentives to adhere to the contractual obligations to ensure continued participation in a cooperative and avoid potential penalties.
 Cooperative contracts in the Central GOA Rockfish fishery do contain provisions that allow the cooperative to establish escrow accounts to fund any potential violations, but those accounts have not been used.
 In addition, the Central GOA Rockfish cooperative contracts contain provisions that if a party is subject to an enforcement action that may adversely affect the cooperative, that member will be responsible to any penalties, fees, and costs borne by the cooperative.
+It is not clear if the conditions in the Amendment 80 sector are as collaborative or consensual as those that may exist in the AFA or the Central GOA Rockfish Program.
+The fact that industry participants have expressed difficulties in reaching negotiations to establish a cooperative over several years suggests that relationships in the Amendment 80 Program are less collaborative than in these other LAPPs.